icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 ### Travel Behavior

+- [AirSage](https://airsage.com/) - AirSage is a well-known provider of location based services and GPS data from cell phones operating in the space since 2000.
 - [Replica](https://replicahq.com/platform) - Replica is a data platform providing rich origin-destination, spend, and scenario impact analysis based on an activity based modeling process.
 - [SafeGraph](https://www.safegraph.com/) - Points of interest (POI) provider providing information on destination locations and their characteristics such as spending rates in the United States.
 - [WeJo](https://www.wejo.com/) - Wejo has made it simple and secure to share and access connected car data, on a global scale.
 This data can be used for everything from origin-destination analysis, safety & speed studies, and more.